Job Submission

 debug

-This partition is intended for testing and debugging jobs.
-It has a time limit of only 5 minutes but jobs should start very quickly, allowing you to check for errors before submitting to a queue with potentially longer wait times.
+The debug QOS is intended for testing and debugging jobs.
+Jobs with this QOS will have a time limit of only 5 minutes but will be given high priority and should start very quickly, allowing you to check for errors before submitting to a queue with potentially longer wait times.

-Jobs run in this partition my be preempted by higher priority users.
-This partition is intended for users who are willing to have their jobs interrupted in exchange for potentially lower wait times when nodes are not in use by higher priority users.
-Jobs with short run times or jobs that can be restartd are good candidates for this partition.
+The preemptible QOS is available on the Mantis cluster.
+Jobs submitted with this qos will have very high priority in the queue but may be preempted by higher priority jobs.
+This QOS is intended for users who are willing to have their jobs interrupted in exchange for potentially lower wait times when nodes are not in use by higher priority jobs.
+Tasks with short run times or tasks that can be restarted are good candidates for this QOS.
+This QOS can be used with any of the Mantis partitions.

 SLURM Environment Variables